NIME-conference/reviewing-guide/meta-reviewer-guide.md

 # A Guide to Paper Meta-Reviewing for NIME

-Thank you for agreeing to be a meta-reviewer for NIME 2024z\!
+Thank you for agreeing to be a meta-reviewer for NIME 2025 !
 This guide is to make the meta-reviewing process less time consuming.
-If you still have questions, please contact the paper chairs, Astrid Bin (astrid@bela.io) and Courtney Reed (c.n.reed@lboro.ac.uk).
+If you still have questions, please contact the paper chairs, Doga Buse Cavdir (dogc@itu.dk) or Florent Berthaut (florent.berthaut@univ-lille.fr)

 ## Reviewers vs Meta-Reviewers